mattjhayes/nmeta/README.md

 # Installation

+Note: see wiki page for full instructions for [Installing on Ubuntu](https://github.com/mattjhayes/nmeta/wiki/Installing-on-Ubuntu)

 1) Prerequisites:
-As a prerequisite, install Git, Python and Ryu on a Linux system.
+As a prerequisite, install Git, Python, python-yaml and Ryu on a Linux system.

 2) Install nmeta:
 From the home directory on server that has Ryu installed: